wilmix8/JAVA8/README.md

 19)  FRAMEWORK  SIMILLAR  to  struts ,spring ,hibernate.

-20) HERE     JAVA7 .exe or  JAVA7 .dll  is used.
+20) HERE     JAVA8 .exe or  JAVA8 .dll  is used.

-31) JAVA8  is  a  Part  of  Jdollar(JWEB)  and  can  be  used   with  JAVA7.

-32) JAVA1.8 Advanced Business:  It  is  focused   with  JAVA8  Advanced Business.
+31) JAVA1.8 Advanced Business:  It  is  focused   with  JAVA8  Advanced Business.
 Advanced Business  is  the  way  of  making  projects  available  at  any time.
 JAVA1.8 Advanced Business  will  run    without   client.